2021 Cumbre Vieja volcanic eruption: September

 On the afternoon of 19 September, the Emergency Committee of the General Hospital of La Palma suspended all non-urgent surgeries, outpatient consultations and patient visits, with exceptions in the latter case, as a preventive measure to guarantee the hospital's capacity to attend in the event that it was required due to the eruption.
 The hospital resumed normal operations the following day.

 On the morning of 20 September, the Canarian Ministry of Education ordered the suspension of all classes in the schools of the nearby municipalities of El Paso, Los Llanos de Aridane and Tazacorte.
 That same morning, direct flights to the island of La Gomera were suspended, but were restored a few hours later.
 The day before, the public company in charge of civil air navigation and civil airports in Spain, ENAIRE, together with Eurocontrol, activated the action procedure for volcanic ash, but assured the public that air traffic over the Canary Islands was not affected.

 On 20 September, around two hundred houses have been destroyed by the flow, according to local authorities.
 No casualties were reported and flights continued into the islands.

-In the early afternoon of 21 September, the lava reached the neighborhood of Todoque, in the municipality of Los Llanos de Aridane, with 1,200 inhabitants.
+In the early afternoon of 21 September, the lava reached the neighbourhood of Todoque, in the municipality of Los Llanos de Aridane, with 1,200 inhabitants.
 At the end of that day, 185 buildings were destroyed, 400 ha of arable land were burnt and 5,500 people were evacuated.
 Los Campitos public school in Los Llanos de Aridane is among those affected, which was destroyed on Monday 20 September.

 On 24 September, the eruptive activity intensified, with further ash and volcanic material falling greater distances, forcing firefighters to withdraw from the neighbourhood of Todoque.
 Two new vents had opened in the side of the main cone, outpouring lava.
 Authorities extended the exclusion zone and ordered the evacuation of the neighbourhoods of Tajuya, Tacande de Abajo and Tacande de Arriba in the afternoon.
 Several civilian airlines suspended flights to the island due to the ash cloud.

 On 25 September, Aena, the operator of the La Palma Airport, suspended all flights due to ash accumulation with cleaning tasks underway.
 On the same day, a part of the volcano's principal cone collapsed and a new emissive vent opened to the west of the principal cone (or possibly a previous one that had reopened).
 The new lava flow followed the previous path, although slightly widening in area.